VidTu/Ksyxis/README.md

 # Ksyxis

-Speed up your world loading by not loading nearby chunks every time.
+Speed up your world loading by removing spawn chunks.

 ## How?